ZhengRachel/zhengrachel.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 My name is Rui-Chen Zheng (郑瑞晨).<br/>
-I am currently a second-year master student at <a href='http://nelslip.ustc.edu.cn/main.htm'>National Engineering Research Center for Speech and Language Information Processing </a> of <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China</a>, supervised by Prof. <a href='http://staff.ustc.edu.cn/~zhling/#!index.md'>Zhen-Hua Ling</a>.
+I am currently a final-year master student at <a href='http://nelslip.ustc.edu.cn/main.htm'>National Engineering Research Center for Speech and Language Information Processing </a> of <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China</a>, supervised by Prof. <a href='http://staff.ustc.edu.cn/~zhling/#!index.md'>Zhen-Hua Ling</a>.
 My main research interests lie within deep learning for speech synthesis, and now I am researching on articulatory-acoustic relationship in speech synthesis. <br/>
 My **CV** can be downloaded <a href="assets/Rui-Chen-Zheng-CV-2023.pdf">here</a>.